efernandezpascual/mires/doc/manuscript.md

 # Abstract

-Ecosystems adapt differently to global warming through microclimate factors.
-Mires are sensitive wetland habitats that strongly rely on local soil properties, which makes them a good model to understand how local climate parameters counteract the effects of climate change.
+Ecosystems adapt differently to global warming through microclimatic factors.
+Mires are sensitive wetland habitats that strongly rely on local soil properties, which makes them a good model to understand how local climatic parameters counteract the effects of climate change.
 We quantified the temperature buffering effect in waterlogged mire soils as compared with adjacent dry soils.